Fugging, Upper Austria: Name change

 A 2004 vote on changing the village's name failed.
-"Everyone here knows what it means in English, but for us Fucking is Fucking—and it's going to stay Fucking" says the mayor as he pointed out that the name had been Fucking for 800 years.
+"Everyone here knows what it means in English, but for us Fucking is Fucking—and it's going to stay Fucking," said the mayor as he pointed out that the name had been Fucking for 800 years.

 In April 2012, rumours spread through international media that villagers had been thinking about changing the name of the village or had actually voted to change it.
-The satirical website The Spoof! published a story that was expanded in the British tabloid The Daily Mirror.
+The satirical website The Spoof! published a story that was expanded in the British tabloid the Daily Mirror.
 The story was then reported elsewhere as news, including by The Guardian and The Huffington Post, who said that a vote had taken place to change the name to Fugging, but it was discovered that a village with that name already existed in the municipality of Obritzberg-Rust just west of Herzogenburg.
 The mayor denied these rumours.